tulane-cmps6730/sp2025-qa/README.md

 The trade-offs between model size and performance are evident, with lighter models like DistilBERT offering reasonable performance with significantly reduced computational requirements.
 This suggests that for many practical applications, smaller models may provide an optimal balance of accuracy and efficiency.

+Future work could explore more recent model architectures such as:

+- **DeBERTa** (Decoding-enhanced BERT with disentangled attention), which separates word content and position information, leading to better context understanding.
+Its enhanced mask decoder and disentangled attention mechanism could significantly improve performance on adversarial examples.

+- **ELECTRA** (Efficiently Learning an Encoder that Classifies Token Replacements Accurately), which uses a novel pre-training approach that learns from all input tokens rather than just masked ones.
+This more efficient training leads to better token representations and would likely improve both standard and adversarial question answering performance.

-Future work could explore hybrid approaches and additional techniques to improve resilience against adversarial attacks.
+Additional techniques to improve resilience against adversarial attacks could also be explored, such as adversarial training and data augmentation approaches.